-Moreover, Chanelle is the recipient of the prestigious Governor General's Award for her illustrated story "Le Grand dérangement d'Élise".
-The ceremony was held at Rideau Hall in Ottawa where she received the award from His Excellency the Right Honourable David Johnston, Governor General of Canada on November 19, 2010.
-Two years later, Chanelle was chosen in the lead role as Cosette in the TOROS production of Les Misérables.
-The sold out musical was held at the Capitol Center in North Bay which ran from August 8 to 12, 2012.
+Born in the city of North Bay and raised in the charming village of Verner in beautiful Northern Ontario, Chanelle developed a deep passion for music and literature from an early age.
+Her artistic journey reached a significant milestone in 2010 when she was honoured with the prestigious Governor General's Award for her illustrated story, Le Grand dérangement d'Élise.
+The award ceremony took place at Rideau Hall in Ottawa, where Chanelle received the accolade from His Excellency the Right Honourable David Johnston, Governor General of Canada, on November 19, 2010.
+Two years later, she showcased her versatile talents by securing the lead role of Cosette in the TOROS production of Les Misérables.
+The sold-out musical captivated audiences at the Capitol Center in North Bay from August 8 to 12, 2012.